scalalandio/chimney/docs/docs/cheatsheet.md

 This section is short summary of all Chimney features (described in more detail in other sections).

+!!! tip

+    We're **strongly** recommend using the search bar (above) to quickly find the relevant piece of documentation.

+    Material for MkDocs' search implementation is really good!

 ## Type classes

  * `Transformer[From, To]` - transforms `From` value into `To` value.
 The transformation should succeed for all `From`